jonryser/strapi-exploration/README.md

 ## Production

 Once in Production, users may log in and add / update content via the dashboard depending on permissions granted them by the admin.

+## Documentation

+Documentation for the REST API is generated.
+See the [Strapi Documentation Documentation](https://strapi.io/documentation/3.0.0-beta.x/plugins/documentation.html)

+In this demo, the password has been set to: `documentation`

 ## Thoughts